5 Reasons why People hate Audiobooks

 Black headphones lying on a stack of money

 Or are they?!
-It is true, audiobooks are pretty much the most expensive book format.
-And it makes sense considering how many hours an audiobook narrator and their production team invest on top of all the work the author put into the book.
+It is true, audiobooks are the most expensive book format.
+And it makes sense considering how many hours an audiobook narrator and their production team invest on top of all the work the author has put into the book.

 So yeah, I hear you on audiobooks being expensive.
 When you want one specific title and look at the list price, it can be quite daunting.
 But with the many competing audiobook services, there is always an affordable way to get exactly the audiobook you want.